gozsari/SLPred/README.md

 ## Installation

 SLPred is a command-line prediction tool written in Python 3.7.1.
 SLPred was developed and tested in Ubuntu 20.04 LTS.
-Please make sure that you have **Anaconda** installled on  your computer and  run the below commands to install requirements.
+Please make sure that you have **Anaconda** installed on  your computer and  run the below commands to install requirements.
 Dependencies are available in requirements.txt file.

 ```
 conda create -n slpred_env python=3.7